-A multiple-choice exam administered by Fitch Learning under contract with the Canadian Investment Regulatory Organization (CIRO).
-Part of the new CIRO Proficiency Model — a 9-exam role-based system that replaced the older CSI single-exam path.
+CIRE is the Canadian Investment Regulatory Exam, administered by Fitch Learning under contract with the Canadian Investment Regulatory Organization (CIRO).
+CIRO is the self-regulatory body that replaced IIROC and the MFDA in 2023.
+Its Proficiency Model is the 9-exam role-based system that replaced the older CSI single-exam path.

 Format